interstitialRedirectModalTitle

 On the Popo Agie we are partnering with the city of Lander, local conservation district, irrigators, and others on the Healthy Rivers Initiative.
 The goal is to improve the efficiency of water delivery, improve water quality and leave more water in-stream through critical reaches.
 By forming key partnerships with water users and water rights holders we are seeking collaborative ways to use water that demonstrate it is possible to meet water goals for nature and people simultaneously.

-Person working in a stream.
+Person working on a beaver dam analog.

 Nature as Our Guide Beaver dam analogs are one of the ways we use natural solutions in landscape restoration.